30 Oct Holly Street Part 1: 101-Year-Old Mrs. Fader and the Pool’s Pool

 Today he has a small landscape design and architecture business (GWPool & Assoc).
 He told me that he finds his work creative and fulfilling when he is able to design and build “personal parks.”
 These are designs that turn a client’s yard into a delightful, relaxing oasis.

-I have known Gary and Debbie for many years, and they graciously allowed me to share some photos (and a video) showing the inside of their dramatic home.
+I have known Gary and Debbie for many years, and they graciously allowed me to share some photos (and a video) showing the inside of their former dramatic home.

 The afternoon brings garden reflections to the water and water reflections to the interior walls of the two-story house.